Open

 Eligibility

-- The project must address a labour market issue.
+- The project must address a clearly identified labour market issue related to local economic development, human resource planning and/or labour force adjustment.

-- The project must be finite, with clear start and end dates.
+- The project must be finite and project-specific, with defined start and end dates and not part of the applicant’s ongoing day-to-day operations.

 Who is eligible?